pilkch/ansible-home/README.md

 systemctl --user restart homeassistant-container
 ```
 Then log in via the web interface and change it to a real password (This ensures that the real password is not added to the bash history, even temporarily).

-## Notes

-The ansible doesn't deploy the docker compose files for Gitlab, vaultwarden, etc.